 Safety on the farm

-Farmers are more likely to die at work than any other Victorian worker – about thirty per cent of work place deaths occur on farms.
+Farmers are more likely to die at work than any other Victorian worker – about 30% of work place deaths occur on farms.

 Financial pressures can mean that many farmers work long hours or potentially cut corners with maintenance.
 It’s not worth the risk when it comes to electricity.

 Make sure electrical installations and equipment are kept in good working order.
 If there’s a problem don’t risk your own safety or the safety of your workers – always call in a licensed electrician, no matter how remote you are or how small the job.